andrew/ultimate-awesome/README.md

 - [awesome-layers](https://github.com/mthenw/awesome-layers) - Λ A curated list of awesome AWS Lambda Layers.
 Sponsored by
 - [awesome-regression-testing](https://github.com/mojoaxel/awesome-regression-testing) - 🕶️ A curated list of resources around the topic: visual regression testing.
 - [frontend-development](https://github.com/codingknite/frontend-development) - A curated list of resources for Frontend  development.
+- [awesome-cloud-security](https://github.com/4ndersonLin/awesome-cloud-security) - 🛡️ Awesome Cloud Security Resources ⚔️.
 - [awesome-developer-experience](https://github.com/workos/awesome-developer-experience) - 🤘 A curated list of DX (Developer Experience) resources.
 - [awesome-opengl](https://github.com/eug/awesome-opengl) - A curated list of awesome OpenGL libraries, debuggers and resources.
 - [awesome-dash](https://github.com/ucg8j/awesome-dash) - A curated list of awesome Dash (plotly) resources.
 - [awesome-business-intelligence](https://github.com/thenaturalist/awesome-business-intelligence) - Actively curated list of awesome BI tools.
 PRs welcome!.
-- [awesome-cloud-security](https://github.com/4ndersonLin/awesome-cloud-security) - 🛡️ Awesome Cloud Security Resources ⚔️.
 - [machine-learning-with-ruby](https://github.com/arbox/machine-learning-with-ruby) - Curated list: Resources for machine learning in Ruby.
 - [open-sustainable-technology](https://github.com/protontypes/open-sustainable-technology) - A directory and analysis of the open source ecosystem in the areas of climate change, sustainable energy, biodiversity and natural resources.
 - [awesome-qt-qml](https://github.com/mikalv/awesome-qt-qml) - A curated list of awesome Qt and QML libraries, resources, projects, and shiny things.
 - [awesome-gpt4](https://github.com/radi-cho/awesome-gpt4) - A curated list of prompts, tools, and resources regarding the GPT-4 language model.
 - [awesome-streamlit](https://github.com/MarcSkovMadsen/awesome-streamlit) - The purpose of this project is to share knowledge on how awesome Streamlit is and can be.
+- [awesome-LLM-resourses](https://github.com/WangRongsheng/awesome-LLM-resourses) - 🧑‍🚀 全世界最好的LLM资料总结 | Summary of the world's best LLM resources.
 - [awesome-jvm](https://github.com/deephacks/awesome-jvm) - A curated list of awesome loosely performance related JVM stuff.
 Inspired by awesome-python.
 - [awesome-iot-hacks](https://github.com/nebgnahz/awesome-iot-hacks) - A Collection of Hacks in IoT Space so that we can address them (hopefully).
 - [tech-coops](https://github.com/hng/tech-coops) - A list of tech coops and resources concerning tech coops and worker owned cooperatives in general.